Candlestick phones and how they were used

 Disadvantages of candlestick phones

-Quite apart from the fact that telephoning through the operator could be slow and often laborious, the phones themselves were awkward to use.
-Two hands were needed: one to hold the earpiece to the ear and the other to hold the mouthpiece to the mouth.
+1. Candlestick phones were awkward to use.
+Two hands were needed: one to hold the earpiece to the ear and the other to steady the main candlestick part to keep the mouthpiece to the mouth.
 This meant that one part of the phone had to be put down in order to write down messages.

-One way round the problem was to mount the phone on the wall, but it was not easy to position so that its height was right for everyone.
+One way round the problem was to mount the phone on the wall, but it was not straightforward to position so that the speaker height was right for everyone.

-The newer phones of the 1940s were far more convenient in that both the mouthpiece and the earpiece were in the same unit and could be rested on a surface or held in one hand, so freeing the other for dialling and taking down messages.
+The newer phones of the 1940s were far more convenient in that both the mouthpiece and the earpiece were in the same unit and held in one hand, so freeing the other for dialling and taking down messages.